Top of the page

 In small doses, methamphetamine can increase wakefulness and physical activity and decrease appetite.
 In high doses, it can increase body temperature to dangerous—and possibly deadly—levels, as well as cause seizures.
 Because methamphetamine increases heart rate and blood pressure, it can permanently damage blood vessels in the brain, causing a stroke.
 People who use methamphetamine may become anxious, confused, and violent.
 They may develop serious psychological effects, such as paranoia, seeing or hearing things that are not present (hallucinations), and believing things that are not true (delusions).

-Methamphetamine is highly addictive.
-It can cause permanent changes in the brain that can lead to depression, anxiety, and paranoia.
+Methamphetamine use can lead to stimulant use disorder.
+If use is stopped, it can lead to depression, anxiety, and paranoia.
 Also, the person usually has strong cravings for the drug.

 Methamphetamine's high lasts from 8 to 24 hours.
 The drug can be detected in a urine drug screen up to 48 hours after use.

-Author: Healthwise StaffMedical Review: Patrice Burgess, MD, FAAFP - Family MedicineBrian O'Brien, MD, FRCPC - Internal MedicineAdam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineChristine R. Maldonado, PhD - Behavioral HealthKathleen Romito, MD - Family MedicinePeter Monti, PhD - Alcohol and AddictionMichael F. Bierer, MD - Internal Medicine
+Author: Healthwise StaffMedical Review: Patrice Burgess MD - Family MedicineBrian D. O'Brien MD - Internal MedicineAdam Husney MD - Family MedicineMartin J. Gabica MD - Family MedicineChristine R. Maldonado PhD - Behavioral HealthKathleen Romito MD - Family MedicinePeter Monti PhD - Alcohol and AddictionMichael F. Bierer MD - Internal Medicine,